 The name Salal comes from a beautiful, sturdy evergreen plant found abundantly in the Pacific Northwest.
 Salal was once an essential food source for indigenous people and was valued for its healing properties.
 We felt Salal was a nice tribute to both our roots in healthcare and the beautiful place we call home.
 To us, it symbolizes strength, stability, and healing.
 Taking care of our members and giving them a stress-free banking experience is our top priority.

-Salal is now one of the largest credit unions in Washington State with $500 million in assets and nearly 30,000 members.
+Salal is now one of the larger credit unions in Washington State with more than $500 million in assets and over 30,000 members.
 Based in Seattle, WA, we have branches in First Hill, South Lake Union, Northgate, Bellevue, and Tukwila.
 We are a full-service financial institution predominantly serving residents of Washington State.
 Through our business and indirect lending program, we also service members in other states.

 There are many easy ways to qualify for Salal membership.
 You can live, work, or worship in Washington, be a member of the Salal Foundation or People’s Memorial, or be an employee of one of our Community Business Partners.